 There are some sites that have the option for people to hear CAPTCHA.
 However, it seems to be a daunting task.
 Also, people who have low vision or blindness are definitely not going to like the obstruction.
 The letters are already mangled.

 Your prospects may feel abused: The visitors don’t understand the significance of CAPTCHAs.
 They feel like they are going through an eye-testing exam and some kind of spelling test.
 Some may feel that they are being treated like a schoolboy or girl and even feel humiliated.

 The use of CAPTCHA is actually increasing.
 For many webmasters, it is just a common practice, as a norm.
 After all, it is like a guarantee that the webmasters won’t have to worry about spam anymore.

 Some points to consider if you simply can’t do without a CAPTCHA

 * Use a big CAPTCHA, making it easy for your visitors to understand them.

-* Explain the visitors that the need of the CAPTCHA is to prevent spam
+* Explain to the visitors that the need for the CAPTCHA is to prevent spam

 Do you want to take the risk of having a CAPTCHA on your website?
 Set up an A/B split test where you could compare the conversion rate between the page where you have the CAPTCHA and the one where you have not implemented one.